AngelDev06/AlterHook/docs/hook.md

 - [Thread Freezer Exceptions](exception_groups.md#thread-freezer-exceptions) (**<ins>Only when already enabled</ins>**)
 - [Target Injection Exceptions](exception_groups.md#target-injection-exceptions) (**<ins>Only when already enabled</ins>**)

+#### Exception Guarantee

+**<ins>STRONG:</ins>** If enabled it attempts to disable and re-enable the hook after the operation, so the following properties are true:

+- If already enabled it's only strong when the exceptions come from the disable operation.
+You can verify that by checking if [is_enabled()](#is_enabled) == true after the exception.
+- If not enabled the operation has strong exception guarantee when the exception belongs in the [Memory Allocation and Address Validation Exceptions](exception_groups.md#memory-allocation-and-address-validation-exceptions) group.

+**<ins>BASIC:</ins>** For any other possible outcome the operation has basic exception guarantee.
+The cases are the following:

+- If already enabled and the exception belongs in the [Memory Allocation and Address Validation Exceptions](exception_groups.md#memory-allocation-and-address-validation-exceptions) group then the hook will be left disabled but with the same properties as before.
+- If the exception belongs in the [Trampoline Initialization Exceptions](exception_groups.md#trampoline-initialization-exceptions) group but not on the [Memory Allocation and Address Validation Exceptions](exception_groups.md#memory-allocation-and-address-validation-exceptions) then the trampoline is left uninitialized.
+This results in the hook being target-less and on x64 architecture detour-less too (since the detour is stored in the trampoline buffer in that case).
+The state of the hook is of course disabled even if it was enabled before.
+- If the exception thrown isn't in the [Trampoline Initialization Exceptions](exception_groups.md#trampoline-initialization-exceptions) group and the hook is left disabled when it was already enabled, it means that the enable operation failed.
+In that case the operation was successfully completed, with the hook redirected to a new target but the state of the hooks is left disabled nevertheless as enabling failed.

 #### Notes

 May disable the current hook if it's already enabled and re-enable it afterward using the same detour and original callback.
 It does nothing if the hook already uses the target specified.